Veterinary-Approved Supplements for Urinary Tract (Bladder) Infections in Pets

 3 Steps of Cat & Dog Urinary Tract Infection Treatment

-1) Change your pet’s diet to a hypoallergenic, grain-free food is the first step to feline or canine urinary tract infection treatment as this will reduce overall inflammation.
+1) Changing your pet’s diet to a hypoallergenic, grain-free food is the first step to feline or canine urinary tract infection treatment as this will reduce overall inflammation.
 Certain foods can trigger UTIs and inflammation in some pets.
 Not all pets will respond the same to these foods which is why you may have multiple pets eating the same food and only one is having chronic urinary tract infections.
 Grains such as oats, wheat, corn and even rice can be a trigger for UTIs.
 Diets high in carbohydrates or treats that contain carbohydrates such as molasses can be problematic.
 Certain proteins such as poultry can also trigger inflammation and allergic response in some pets too.
-So, if you have a pet that does not have protein restrictions due to liver or kidney problems, try using a low carbohydrate, hypoallergenic diet.
-High moisture raw and canned food is preferable.
-If your pet is on a prescription diet, please work with a veterinary nutritionist to reformulate your pet’s diet to eliminate trigger foods. .
-Comprehensive, pet health consultations are available to provide your pet with a custom nutrition plan as part of your cat or dog UTI treatment.
+High moisture raw frozen hypoallergenic diets and canned food is preferable.
+Please include your pet's diet on the order form at checkout.
+Getting your pet on the correct diet along with using the appropriate supplements can prevent future UTIs and get your pet on the right track once and for all!
+Our nutritionist will include a diet suggestion that has worked for other cats and dogs on the packing slip that comes with your order.

 2) Use natural, veterinary approved supplements to prevent future infections, reduce the likelihood of stone and crystal formation and help control intestitial cystitis.
 Once a cat or dog has had multiple chronic urinary tract infections or interstitial cystitis, just changing the diet alone will not be sufficient to prevent reinfection.
 Nutritional dog or cat UTI treatment supplements are needed to help heal and repair the affected area.
 Moreover, the continued use of antibiotics can destroy the “good bacteria” and weaken the immune system.
 Supplementing with nutrients such as Power Probiotic, Amazing Omegas and Notatum will repopulate intestinal flora and reduce inflammation.
 The PET UTI Prevention Formula contains herbs supportive of the bladder and urinary tract (e.g. d-mannose and cranberry) and by helping to maintain the proper pH, will help fight infection.
 Akutur and Renelix can help improve overall bladder and kidney health.
 Using the supplements regularly can reduce the frequency of infections and need to use prescription medications.